 Terrine has been working in the fitness industry since 2000.
-She started as a group fitness instructor, inspired by low and high impact aerobics, Spinning, functional core training, strength and stability training, followed that by incorporating personal training.
+She started as a group fitness instructor, inspired by low and high impact aerobics, spinning, functional core training, strength and stability training, followed by incorporating personal training.
 She is certified through AFAA (Aerobics and Fitness Association of America) and NASM (National Academy of Sports Medicine).
+As such, for those who are looking for a qualified personal trainer in Long Beach, Beach City, or Huntington Beach (CA), Terrine can be counted as trustworthy, successful, and incredible fitness partner.

 Why Do I Keep Messing Up My Diet?